skan-io/skan-docs/docs/quickstart.md

 1. You will likely want to change the img 'src' at the top of the `_coverpage.md` file to your own logo.
-2. Change all the links and href in all documents to suit your needs
+2. Change all the links and href in all documents to suit your needs.
-3. Write some new docs and add them to your `_sidebar.md` file
+3. Write some new docs and add them to your `_sidebar.md` file.

 > Note: `.nojekyll` is required by **github pages**, remove it if you do not plan on hosting your docs on gh-pages.